 The University’s Council is the executive governing body of the University with particular managerial responsibilities for finance and the University estate, and also a more general remit to oversee the conduct of University business.
 The Council is supported by a number of committees who operate through delegated authority.
 The University’s Finance and General Purpose Committee has responsibility for the tax affairs of the University.
 The University’s overall risk management and internal controls are overseen by the Audit Committee.

-Day to day responsibility for tax rests with the Group Finance Director and Director of the People Group (for employment taxes).
-The Head of Tax, reporting to the Finance Director has day-to day authority to manage the tax affairs of the University, supported by a small dedicated tax team.
+Day to day responsibility for tax rests with the Group Finance Director and HR Director, (for employment taxes).
+The Group Head of Tax, reporting to the Finance Director has day-to day authority to manage the tax affairs of the University, supported by a small dedicated tax team.
 The Tax team work closely with the Payroll team in respect of employment taxes.

 The University’s financial regulations set out the requirements for the departments across the University to involve the tax team in new, material or changing activities.